aashish-thapa/SWAYbar/README.md

 ## 1. Overview

-This repository contains your personalized configuration for **Waybar**, a customizable status bar designed for Wayland compositors (Sway, Hyprland, etc.).
+This repository contains my personalized configuration for **Waybar**, a customizable status bar designed for Wayland compositors (Sway, Hyprland, etc.).
 Your setup includes customized modules, layouts, and styling, along with supporting scripts and themes for a tailored experience.

 The structure includes: